jamesholehouse/AntModels/README.md

 # AntModels
 Code to produce probability distributions for binary decision models of the type inspired by Kirman and Moran, as well as stochastic simulations.

+To understand how to use the code see the notebook `How-to-Analytic-Binary-Decisions`.

 # Julia packages

 To run the notebook `How-to-Analytic-Binary-Decisions` one needs to install several julia packages through the Julia package manager.
 Run